All Episodes

 I don't know.

-There's not one person, nobody can identify one thing she did as Secretary of State.
+There's not one person, nobody, can identify one thing she did as Secretary of State.

-Your guiding light through times of trouble, confusion, tumult, chaos, lawlessness, and out-of-control liberalism, and even the good times, I am your guiding light, Rush Limbaugh and the EIB network.
+Your guiding light through times of trouble, confusion, tumult, chaos, lawlessness, out-of-control liberalism, and even the good times, I am your guiding light, Rush Limbaugh and the EIB network.

-He just indicted the guy.
+They just indicted the guy.

 Terrorist associates.

-See, civilized people, associates.
+See, civilized people and associates.

-That is personnel, including himself and others.
+That is, personnel, including himself and others.

-precision mortar attack.
+Precision mortar attack.

 There is not one mention of the video.

-They even ran a commercial that ran in Pakistan and recorded a TV commercial that ran in Pakistan decrying this video.
+They recorded a TV commercial that ran in Pakistan decrying this video.

-You've heard it, you've, I don't know how many times you heard that the video led to a spontaneous protest in Benghazi.
+I don't know how many times you heard that the video led to a spontaneous protest in Benghazi.

 And if it hadn't been for the video, nothing would have happened.